HoudiniGraphql/houdini/README.md

 }
 ```

-### Sapper

-You'll need to add the preprocessor to both your client and your server configuration.
-With that in place,
-the only thing left to configure your Sapper application is to connect your client and server to the generate network layer:
+With that in place, the only thing left to configure your Sapper application is to connect your client and server to the generate network layer:

 ```typescript
 // in both src/client.js and src/server.js